AnthonyTechnologies/python-styleguide/syntax.md

 ### 2.6 Indentation
-Indent your code blocks with 4 spaces.
+Indent code blocks with 4 spaces.

 Never use the tab character.

-Some editors will automatically use spaces when you press the tab key.
-Ensure that your editor is set to use 4 spaces for indentation.
+Some editors automatically insert spaces when the Tab key is pressed.
+Ensure the editor is configured to use 4 spaces for indentation.

 Implied line continuation should align wrapped elements vertically (see line length examples), or use a hanging 4-space indent.
 Closing (round, square or curly) brackets can be placed at the end of the expression, or on separate lines, but